huangwg2529/starsea/README.md

 # starsea
-book and television exchange platform
+book and television exchange platform here is springboot